Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Example:

 Check all 10 signals weekly.
-Count how many are present.
-Use the traffic light system to determine response.
+Count how many are present and use the traffic light system to determine your response.

 Green Zone: 0–2 warning signs

-Action: Maintain current approach.
-Keep checking weekly.
-Document what’s working.
+Action: Maintain current approach, keep checking weekly, and document what’s working.

 Why this matters: Even healthy teams should be monitored.
 0 signals this week doesn’t guarantee 0 signals next week.
 Early warning systems work by catching problems early, not waiting until they’re obvious.